marvinknoeller/2021_ta_rg_mk-chirality-dielectric-wires/README.md

 Computations have been carried out using the Matlab 2020a version.

 The code uses parallelization from the Matlab Parallelization Toolbox.
-The code requires the Maxwell_VSH toolbox.
+The code requires the Maxwell_VSH toolbox (see https://git.scc.kit.edu/ianmip-software/maxwell-vsh).